PrefectHQ/prefect/docs/tutorials/deployments.md

     log_flow(name)
 ```

-Save this in a file `log_flow.py` and run it as a Python script.py Marvin`.
+Save this in a file `log_flow.py` and run it as a Python script: `python log_flow.py Marvin`.
 You'll see output like this:

 <div class="terminal">
 ```bash